Ixora (album)

-Ixora is the fifth full-length album by Florida-based indie rock band Copeland.
+Ixora is the fifth album by Florida-based indie rock band Copeland.
 Pre-orders were made available on April 1, 2014, and the album was originally scheduled to be released on October 30, 2014.
 Due to issues during recording that prolonged its completion, the album's release date was postponed until November 24, 2014.

 Ixora was recorded and produced in Aaron Marsh's studio, The Vanguard Room, in Lakeland, Florida, and was mixed by Michael Brauer.
 In addition to the standard ten-track album, a twin, deluxe edition was also recorded and made available for purchase as part of a pre-order exclusive bundle.
 The twin edition is a double-disc set.
 Disc one is an extended version of Ixora that contains an additional bonus track, while disc two is an alternate version of the album.
 Like a remix album, it can be listened to on its own but it can also be played in sync with disc one.
 In theory, playing both discs at the same time will create a quadraphonic version of Ixora.